 Before you submit your online application, you must:

-Costs for vision and hearing exams are the responsibility of the applicant and will not be reimbursed.
+The costs for the vision and hearing exams are the responsibility of the applicant and will not be reimbursed.

-Once you have successfully completed your vision and hearing exams and you have the forms confirming that you meet the minimum requirements, you can proceed with your online application.
+Once you have successfully completed your vision and hearing exams and you have the forms confirming that you meet the minimum requirements, you are ready to apply!
 Please keep your completed forms until they are requested from you.
 In order to help you along the way, we have created the following checklist to help you understand the recruiting process and to help you keep organized.